Retirement community

-A retirement community is a residential community or housing complex designed for older adults who are generally able to care for themselves; however, assistance from home care agencies is allowed in some communities, and activities and socialization opportunities are often provided.
+A retirement community is a residential community or housing complex designed for older adults who are generally able to care for themselves.
+Assistance from home care agencies is allowed in some communities, and activities and socialization opportunities are often provided.
 Some of the characteristics typically are: the community must be age-restricted or age-qualified, residents must be partially or fully retired, and the community offers shared services or amenities.

 There are various types of retirement communities older adults can choose from, and new types of retirement communities are being developed as the population ages.
 Examples of retirement community types include: